 It has been found that problems result from human behaviors and their interactions with system features.
 In a study of 3,630 students from 2004 to 2012, it was found that video conferencing and immersive virtual environments need to have a nexus of control of software and classroom management to avoid repeat conflicts and limited interaction opportunities.
 (Warden et al, 2013).

-One recommendation has been to combine synchronous with asynchronous approaches (Moorhouse and Kohnke, 2022).
+One recommendation has been to combine synchronous with asynchronous class meaning and approaches (Moorhouse and Kohnke, 2022).
 Other recommendations include the use of breakout rooms for smaller and more focused discussion groups, the use of polling functions for questions and monitoring student understanding, and allotting time before or after lessons for informal conversations (Moorhouse and Kohnke, 2022).

 Source: Tahir, et al, 2022